-Atypical variants of leprosy (Hansen's disease) - a case series... continued reaction the pre-existing lesions become erythematous and oedematous but rarely ulcerate.
+Atypical variants of Leprosy (Hansen's Disease) - a case series... continued patients with Type 1 reaction.7 Usually in Type 1 reaction the pre-existing lesions become erythematous and oedematous but rarely ulcerate.

-It is reported that these ulcerations occur more commonly in the BT pole but sometimes even in BL pole.
-Although its exact pathogenesis is unknown, it is attributed to breakdown of local immunity, protein-energy malnutrition, severe tissue reaction and a high bacteriological load in the BL spectrum.
-Histopathology shows necrosis due to epidermal attack by M. leprae.
-This form of leprosy shows no localized skin infiltration.
+It is reported that these ulcerations occur more commonly in the BT pole but sometimes even in BL pole.8 Although its exact pathogenesis is unknown, it is attributed to breakdown of local immunity, protein-energy malnutrition, severe tissue reaction and a high bacteriological load in the BL spectrum.
+Histopathology shows necrosis due to epidermal attack by M leprae.9 This form of leprosy shows no localized skin infiltration.
 The lesions progress in an upward direction, frequently involving the extensor aspects of the extremities and rarely the face and torso.
-A few patients also report tingling of hands and feet, hypo- or anhidrosis, alopecia of eyelashes and eyebrows, and smooth and rosy skin.
-The ulcerated areas heal leaving hypochromic, atrophic scars with a thin hyperpigmented border.
-Systemic corticosteroids are necessary in addition to antileprotic drugs and if the disease remains undiagnosed and untreated patients subsequently manifest with typical skin lesions and nerve involvement.
+A few patients also report tingling of hands and feet, hypo- or anhidrosis, alopecia of eyelashes and eyebrows and smooth and rosy skin.7 The ulcerated areas heal leaving hypochromic, atrophic scars with a thin hyperpigmented border.9 Systemic corticosteroids are necessary in addition to anti-leprotic drugs and if the disease remains undiagnosed and untreated patients subsequently manifest with typical skin lesions and nerve involvement.10

-Lucio phenomenon (LP) is another rare variant of leprosy.
-The term describes an acute necrotizing pan-vasculitis and is observed in diffuse non-nodular LL, rarely in BL and mainly in a special variant referred to as Lucio-Latapí leprosy or Lepra Bonita (beautiful leprosy), due to the shiny wrinkle-free appearance of the skin.
+Lucio phenomenon(LP) is another rare variant of leprosy.
+The term describes an acute necrotizing pan-vasculitis and is observed in diffuse non-nodular LL, rarely in BL and mainly in a special variant referred to as Lucio-Latapí leprosy or Lepra Bonita (beautiful leprosy), due to the shiny wrinklefree appearance of the skin.
 Later, puffiness below the eyes may mimic myxoedema.
-Lucio leprosy is typically found in Mexico and Central America, and appears to occur in areas where there is a sudden drop in temperature.
-Inadequately or untreated forms of diffuse leprosy are associated with LP.

-Clinically LP presents as irregular, bizarre jagged purpuric lesions with superficial ulceration which involve the extremities and, rarely, trunk and face (Fig. 4).
-It is usually not associated with fever or constitutional symptoms.
-Histopathology shows patterns of leucocytoclastic vasculitis as the underlying aetiology in few cases, while others show colonization of the endothelial cells by acid-fast bacilli, endothelial proliferation, with or without thrombosis of the small vessels of the superficial dermis and ischaemic necrosis.
-Treatment of LP requires multibacillary-MDT with additional high-dose systemic steroids in severe cases with additional necrotic erythema nodosum leprosum.
-Differential diagnosis includes vasculo-necrotic erythema nodosum, other causes of systemic vasculitis, disseminated intravascular coagulation, cutaneous tuberculosis, deep mycoses and tertiary syphilis.
+Lucio leprosy is typically found in Mexico and Central America, and appears to occur in areas where there is a sudden drop in temperature.7 Inadequately or untreated forms of diffuse leprosy are associated with LP.
+Clinically LP presents as irregular, bizarre jagged purpuric lesions with superficial ulceration which involves the extremities and, rarely, trunk and face.
+11 (Fig 4) It is usually not associated with fever or constitutional symptoms.12 Histopathology shows patterns of leukocytoclastic vasculitis as the underlying etiology in few cases. while others show colonization of the endothelial cells by acid fast bacilli, endothelial proliferation, with or without thrombosis of the small vessels of the superficial dermis and ischaemic necrosis.
+13 Treatment of LP requires Multibacillary-MDT with additional high-dose systemic steroids in severe cases with additional necrotic erythema nodosum leprosum.
+Differential diagnosis includes vasculo-necrotic erythema nodosum, other causes of systemic vasculitis, disseminated intravascular coagulation, cutaneous tuberculosis, deep mycoses, and tertiary syphilis.
+Resolution is seen within 1-2 weeks of treatment and ulcers heal with superficial hypochromic scars.14